kenchiu0/course-dbt/greenery/models/marts/readme.md

 However after creating the DAG image, I'm realizing that the models is not the most effecient since a few of the dim tables are repeated.

 Lastly for "Marketing" mart, I think that department's main interest is "user related data".
 I'm using the STG_USERS to help create a main list of users, then LEFT JOIN the any relavent information that can be associated to a user.
-I use STG_USER instead of STG_ORDER mainly because I'm assuming there might exist users who had signed up for Greenery service, but not neccessary had made a purchase.
+I use STG_USER instead of STG_ORDER mainly because I'm assuming there might exist users who had signed up for Greenery service, but not neccessary had made a purchase. (for reference, see FACT_USER.SQL)

 For "Products" mart, I think that department's main interest is "product related data".
 I'm using the STG_PRODUCTS to help create a main list of products, then LEFT JOIN the any relavent information that can be associated to a product.
-I use STG_PRODUCTS instead of STG_ORDER or STG_ORDER_ITEMS mainly because I'm assuming there might exist products of which Greenery might not have sold yet to any user.
+I use STG_PRODUCTS instead of STG_ORDER or STG_ORDER_ITEMS mainly because I'm assuming there might exist products of which Greenery might not have sold yet to any user. (for reference, see FACT_PRODUCT.SQL)

 /*-------------------------------------------------------------------------------------------
 We added some more models and transformed some data!
 Now we need to make sure they’re accurately reflecting the data.
 Add dbt tests into your dbt project on your existing models from Week 1, and new models from the section above